 Rural-Remote Admissions Scheme

-RRAS is aimed at increasing the number of rural/remote origin students selected for entry to the JMP - Doctor of Medicine.
+The Rural Remote Admissions Scheme (RRAS) is aimed at increasing the number of rural/remote origin students selected for entry to the BMed-JMP.

-Thirty percent of available Commonwealth Supported Places (CSP) in the JMP - Doctor of Medicine will be allocated to students entering under RRAS.
-In 2014 this translates to a RRAS quota of 51 places (18 at University of New England and 33 at the University of Newcastle).
+Thirty percent of available Commonwealth Supported Places (CSP) in the BMed-JMP will be allocated to students entering under RRAS.
+In 2014 this translated to a RRAS quota of 51 places (18 at University of New England and 33 at the University of Newcastle).

 Candidates considering applying for a position under RRAS are advised to carefully read and ensure they understand the information provided in:

 This document contains important information regarding requirements and responsibilities under RRAS.

 Enquiries should be directed to:

 Future Students Team

 - Lodge all three applications outlined in the application process choosing the rural option of the JMP direct university application.